 All-in-one booking solutions will also receive a mass volume of reported bugs and requests from a range of company types.
 This can overwhelm their development team and won't allow dedicated time to be innovative, which is something we pride of our fantastic product and development team at TrekkSoft.
 We are always building the next tool or feature that we know will support our operator's businesses to grow.

 If the price of the booking solution is low to aim at building market share, then it won't remain at that price long-term.
 A price change could affect your forecasting and planning in future.

 If the booking fee of your system is off-set to your customers, this could put your business in a less attractive position for direct bookings.
 The price to book direct on your website could be higher to the customer than booking the same tour via OTAs or with your competitors.

-Lastly, there are always add-ons to low cost packages, so it might seem low initially but this will go up when you require a website builder, training support or a channel manager.
+Lastly, there are always add-ons to low cost packages, so it might seem low initially but this will go up when you require training support or a channel manager.